arnavmaiti/node-reldb/README.md

 Typescript library to create and store relational data in a simple structure.

 Provides ability to store and retrive data based on query.

+# Changelog

+You can read the complete changelog [here](https://github.com/arnavmaiti/node-reldb/wiki/Releases).